 - Some naval architects work on large projects overseas and outside Europe.
 High-value overseas contracts are available once you have significant levels of experience, though they tend to be short-term contracts.

 - Travel within a working day and overnight absence from home, overseas travel and/or extended periods working overseas may be a feature of some jobs.

-Degrees that are accredited by the Royal Institution of Naval Architects (RINA) are available and these ensure that the required skills and knowledge needed for professional status are met.
+Degrees that are accredited by the Royal Institution of Naval Architects (RINA) are available and these ensure that you acquire the skills and knowledge needed for professional status.
 As well as naval architecture, accredited degrees cover the study of:

 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 To gain professional status as a naval architect, you will need to have membership with RINA and register through the Engineering Council.
 Various levels are available including:

 Chartered engineers deal in innovation, creativity and change.
 For chartered status, you will need one of the following:

 - an accredited or approved Masters (MEng) degree

 - an accredited Bachelors (BEng) degree in engineering or technology, plus either an appropriate Masters degree accredited or approved by a professional engineering institution (such as RINA), or appropriate further learning to Masters level.

 Incorporated engineers deal with the efficient management of existing technology.
 For incorporated status, you will need one of the following: